 Driven by industry, the D-Book is open, democratic and supportive of public policy.
 Industry expert groups continually update and peer-review the specification so that it drives the UK TV market towards innovation, delivering real economic value in this vital industry.

 The DTG Council thanks the DTG team and all our industry experts for their insight and invaluable contribution which sustains the UK’s world-leading position in television.

 The DTG’s D-Book 9 was published in November 2016 and introduced the HbbTV references necessary to transition from MHEG for the UK DTT Platform interactive services.
 It includes support for High Dynamic Range and mandated use of HEVC for HD IP delivered services to pave the way to UHD.

 Pete Sellar, Associate Director, Broadcast, at the DTG said: “This year’s new developments ensure that the D-Book continues to support Digital UK and all UK DTT-based platforms including Freeview Play, Freeview HD, YouView, EETV, NowTV and the UK DSAT platform, Freesat, as well as several international adaptations.
 DTT delivers to the largest viewing audience and remains fundamental to the distribution of content and entertainment.”

 “The industry’s not-for-profit test centre, DTG Testing, continues to offer conformance tests and testing services in support of Freeview HD and Freeview Play and we continue to ensure European harmonisation wherever possible, while meeting the needs of the rapidly developing and highly successful UK TV market.”

 The first edition of the D-Book was written in 1996 when the current UK standard for terrestrial broadcasting (DVB-T) was new and untried.
 Early editions of the D-Book enabled the publication of the European digital TV specification: the E-Book.

-- D-Book 8 is only available to members of the DTG.
+- D-Book 9 is only available to DTG members.